DAY 1: THURSDAY

 Peter Morville is a pioneer of the fields of information architecture and user experience.
 His bestselling books include Information Architecture for the World Wide Web (the “polar bear book”), Intertwingled, Search Patterns, and Ambient Findability.
 He advises such clients as AT&T, Cisco, Harvard, IBM, Macy’s, Vodafone, the Library of Congress, and the National Cancer Institute.
 He has delivered conference keynotes and workshops in North America, South America, Europe, Asia, and Australia.
 His work has been covered by Business Week, NPR, The Economist, The Washington Post, and The Wall Street Journal.
-He is working on a new book about planning (to be published in early 2018).
+His latest book Planning for Everything is about the design of paths and goals..
 Peter lives in Ann Arbor, Michigan with his wife, two daughters, and a dog named Knowsy.

 Josh Clark Big Medium

 Josh Clark is a UX designer and design leader who helps organizations build products for what's next.
 He is founder of Big Medium, a New York design studio specializing in future-friendly interfaces for artificial intelligence, connected devices, and responsive websites.
 His clients include Samsung, Time Inc, ExxonMobil, Dotdash (About.com), TechCrunch, Entertainment Weekly, eBay, O’Reilly Media, and many others.
 Josh has written several books, including Designing for Touch and Tapworthy: Designing Great iPhone Apps.
 He speaks around the world about what’s next for digital interfaces.